-- A. % of city requests for budget materials that are timely - B. % of city requests for budget materials that are accurate - C. % of city government rates certified by June 15 - D. % of accurate property valuations on file - E. % of utility tax replacement tax data delivered to the counties accurately - F. % of utility tax replacement tax data delivered to the counties timely - G. % of county budget annual report materials delivered timely - H. % of county budget annual report materials delivered accurately - I. % of county government rates certified by June 15 - J. % of TIF reporting forms completed and mailed on-time - K. % of school aid payments that are accurate - L. % of school aid payments that are timely - M. % of school district rates certified by June 15
+- A. % of city requests for budget materials that are timely - B. % of city requests for budget materials that are accurate - C. % of city government rates certified by June 15 - D. % of accurate property valuations on file - E. % of utility tax replacement tax data delivered to the counties accurately - F. % of utility tax replacement tax data delivered to the counties timely - G. % of county budget annual report materials delivered timely - H. % of county budget annual report materials delivered accurately - I. % of county government rates certified by June 15 - J. % of school aid payments that are accurate - K. % of school aid payments that are timely - L. % of school district rates certified by June 15